 - With the social nature of the digital space, employee content feels more trustworthy to consumers.

-Ignore the importance of ESC at your own peril.
+Ignore the importance of EGC at your own peril.
 As the Influencer Marketing Hub team points out, the secret to its success is the very nature of the Internet: it’s “a highly social place.”

 Employee-Generated Content Builds Trust

 Employee-generated content comes from real people, not the suits in the C-suite.
 People feel comfortable engaging with employees in conversations about the content.
 Furthermore, if the content helps them solve a problem, they’ll likely share that wisdom with their friends and colleagues.

 Your carefully written blog posts won’t have that kind of traction.
 Unless, of course, an employee shares them – adding her two cents’ worth to your wisdom.

 As a content marketer, you’re paid to write those posts.
 Jill in Engineering isn’t.